ahmedhagii/gitme/README.md

 [![Build Status](https://travis-ci.org/ahmedhagii/gitme.svg?branch=master)](https://travis-ci.org/ahmedhagii/gitme)

-A command line tool wrapping the github api.
+A command line tool wrapping the Github API.
+This can be helpful in getting information about large repositories like logs, chnages history without having to clone the repos.

 ## Installing the CLI